 Standing and cruising

 Sometimes your baby may seem to lose a skill due to concentrating on gaining a new ability.
-However, once he has mastered the new skill, you will see that the old ones are still present.
+Once they have mastered the new skill, you will see that the old ones are still present (WHO, 2006).

-Similarly, if your little one is ill, they may temporarily regress with their movement.
-As soon as they’re feeling well again, they’ll have the energy to pick up where they left off.
+Similarly, if your little one is ill, they might temporarily regress with their movement.
+As soon as they’re feeling well again, they’ll have the energy to pick up where they left off (WHO, 2006).

-There’s no rush and most babies will do things when they’re ready.
-But you can help; just by making sure your little one can move around and practise their new abilities freely, easily and safely.
+There’s no rush, most babies will do things when they’re ready.
+You can help by making sure they can move around and practice their new abilities freely, easily and safely.

 Make friends with other parents-to-be and new parents in your local area for support and friendship by seeing what NCT activities are happening nearby.